Are Chihuahuas Hypoallergenic? (+ Tips to Manage Your Allergies)

 The advantage of HEPA filters is that, unlike regular filters, they can trap very small particles like dog dander.
 Keep in mind that filters need to be changed regularly to stay efficient.

-keep your house super clean!
+Keep your house super clean!

 Some vacuum cleaners are designed to target allergens, and some even include HEPA filters.
 No matter what vacuum cleaner you use, the more you vacuum, the more you will have your Chihuahua's dander under control.

-Q: Do Chihuahuas have lots of dander?
+Do Chihuahuas have lots of dander?

-A: No more than any other dog.
+No more than any other dog.
 Whilst Chihuahuas may be small, they don’t have any less dander relative to their size than any other breed.
 It’s simply a case of Chihuahuas being small than huskies, meaning they don’t drop as much dander relative to their surroundings.

-Q: Can you build allergy tolerance to Chihuahuas?
+Can you build allergy tolerance to Chihuahuas?

-A: Some people can grow out of allergies and others can develop a natural immunity over time as a result of exposure.
+Some people can grow out of allergies and others can develop a natural immunity over time as a result of exposure.
 However, typically most people don’t develop immunity, and there is currently no known method of doing so.
 In fact, in many cases, Chihuahua owners have found themselves with worsening symptoms over time as the dander accumulates in the home.

-Q: are long haired chihuahuas hypoallergenic?
+Are long haired chihuahuas hypoallergenic?

-Q: Are Chihuahua mixes hypoallergenic?
+Are Chihuahua mixes hypoallergenic?

-A: This very much depends on what the Chihuahua is mixed with.
+This very much depends on what the Chihuahua is mixed with.
 If they have been mixed with a known hypoallergenic breed such as a Poodle, then there is a possibility they may have picked up the Poodle’s shed-free gene.
 However, this is not a guarantee and there is every chance your Chihuahua mix-breed could shed just as much as a standard Chihuahua.